Reviews You Can Rely On

 Credit: Laura Casner

-As for hill climbing capability, most of the models in our test suite cruise up a low 3.5% grade with mild reductions in speed ranging from 3-7 miles per hour.
+Most of the models in our test suite cruise up a low 3.5% grade with mild reductions in speed ranging from 3-7 miles per hour.
 When forced to ascend a much steeper 10.5% grade, 0.2-mile test slope, most scooters display their lack of power and fail to complete the ascent.
 This is the big difference between a scooter and an e-bike.
-An e-bike can usually go up almost any hill at 10-15 mph, but we found most scooters slowed down to a crawl when faced with even a moderate hill (10% grade).
+An e-bike can usually go up most hills at 10-15 mph, but we found most scooters slowed down to a crawl when faced with even a moderate hill (10% grade).
+The lovely exception to that was the performance of the Segway MAX G2 and Max G3.
+Both conquered hills like an eBike and kept us moving at 15-25mph on all the steepest inclines.

 electric scooter - climbing performance, which generally separates the low-end models...